In Canada, you can incorporate a Canadian business as a Federal Corporation or a Provincial Corporation.

 A Provincial Corporation is a company which can carry out its business in the province where it is incorporated.
 It can also carry out business in other provinces, but will need to obtain the autorisation from the provinces in question.

-Corporation Centre allows you to incorporate a business without leaving your seat through their easy to fill form.
+Ownr allows you to incorporate a business without leaving your seat through their easy to fill form.
 They will then fill out the Articles of Incorporation and file all the required documents with the proper government authorities on your behalf.

 Additional Canadian Incorporation Information